Félix Sesúmaga: International career

 On 28 August 1920, Sesúmaga went down in history as one of the eleven footballers who played in the first game of the Spain national team at the 1920 Summer Olympics, in an eventual 1–0 victory over Denmark.
 He didn't play in the quarter-finals against Belgium, and without him, Spain lost 1–3, meaning they would now dispute the silver medal in the repechage tournament, in which he was not side-lined again, featuring in all three games and scoring four goals, netting twice against Italy to give Spain a 2–0 win, and two more against the Netherlands in the play-off for the silver medal as Spain won 3–1.
 These goals made him the all-time top scorer of the Spain national team until he was overtaken two years later on 30 April 1922 by Paulino Alcántara.
 In total, he earned eight caps for Spain, scoring four goals between 1920 and 1923.

 When he joined Athletic Bilbao in 1922 he became eligible to play for the Biscay autonomous football team representing the local league, and he was a member of the team that participated in the 1922–23 and 1923–24 Prince of Asturias Cup tournaments, an inter-regional competition organized by the RFEF.
 Biscay was eliminated in the quarter-finals by Asturias in 1922–23, but they achieved revenge in the next edition when they defeated them 4–2 at the same stage (some sources credit Biscay's opening goal to him, but most agree it was scored by Carmelo).

+Illness and death

+Sesúmaga’s playing career was cut short by a diagnosis of tuberculosis.
+No longer able to play, he managed Racing Club de Madrid in the 1924-1925 season.
+During that time, several clubs stood in solidarity with him and held tribute matches to raise funds to subsidize his medical treatments.
+The Spanish National Assembly, in fact, granted him a subsidy to pay for the expenses.
+In 1925 he completely left football and entered a Bilbao sanatorium.
+He died on August 24, 1925, at the age of 26.